chijuiwu/Kinect2Kit/docs/api/session/session.md

         HTTP status code 200 or 400

-## C# Client
+## ClientAPI - "public static bool TryLoadSetup(string setupFilepath)"

-The client can specify the environment specification inside a configuration file in xml format, see [configuration](#docs/api/session/configuration)
+The client can specify the environment specification inside a configuration file in xml format, see [configuration](#docs/api/session/configuration).
+This function loads the configuration file into memory.
+The `Gesture Tracker` user interface allows the user to select the file through the default file explorer.

+    Args:

+        setupFilepath (str):
+            file path to the configuration file

+    Returns:

+        true if loaded correctly, false otherwise

+## ClientAPI - "public static async Task<Kinect2KitSimpleResponse> StartSessionAsync(string name)"